BlockSecCA/claude-token-monitor/README.md

 - Skill must be loaded at conversation start to work automatically
 - Paths are system-specific and need configuration

-## Implementation

-See `IMPLEMENTATION.md` for detailed setup instructions (not included in public repo to protect personal information).

 ## Broader Implications